swarm-lab/teachR/README.md

 The `teachR` package is at a very early stage of development.
-It contains only a few [`Shiny`](http://shiny.rstudio.com/) applications at the moment, but this number is meant to grow with the help [`Shiny`](http://shiny.rstudio.com/) developers willing to make their educational web applications more easily accessible.
+It contains only a few [`Shiny`](http://shiny.rstudio.com/) applications at the moment, but this number is meant to grow with the help of [`Shiny`](http://shiny.rstudio.com/) developers looking to make their educational web applications more easily accessible.

 If you are a [`Shiny`](http://shiny.rstudio.com/) developer and want to